 Content: Supervised, on-site, pre-designed professional experience along with campus seminars involving discussions and presentations.
 Students explore the essential content knowledge, leadership, collaboration, and research skills of successful educators under the supervision of experienced field and campus supervisors.
+Prerequisites: None.

-Prerequisites: Consent of instructor and submission of application for Practicum Study to academic department office.
-Credits: 1 semester hour.
+Restrictions: Consent of instructor and submission of application for Practicum Study to academic department office.